 The Master of Science (MS) programs offer a vibrant, challenging course of study that prepares graduates for practice in diverse health care settings.

 The Doctor of Nursing Practice (DNP) program is designed for experts in specialized advanced nursing practice.
 Coursework focuses on innovative and evidenced-based practice, reflecting the application of research findings.

 Our faculty members are committed to advancing excellence in nursing.
 Representing a broad range of specialty areas, our faculty are board members of state and national nursing associations, and they are frequently published in leading nursing journals.
 Along with facilitating progress toward national health goals and initiatives, our faculty are active in research and policy issues at the state and national level.

 Our campus locations in the major metropolitan areas of Southern Maine offer students access to clinical experience in renowned health care facilities and community-based health care organizations.
 Many students take advantage of the opportunity to travel abroad on international health care missions.

 Mission and Philosophy

 The School of Nursing philosophy is built on the concept of community.
 Our academic community offers an environment for reflective learning and close faculty-and-student interactions.
 As our faculty and students immerse themselves in the greater community, we emphasize the value of working and learning with persons of diverse backgrounds.

 Our pre-licensure programs are approved by the Maine State Board of Nursing.
-The bachelor’s and master’s nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St NW, Washington, DC, 20001 (202) 887-6791.
+The baccalaureate degree in nursing program and master's degree in nursing program at the University of Southern Maine are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St NW, Washington, DC, 20001 (202) 887-6791.